-PDS vehicles operate only in the 'RUN' position.
+The vehicle will operate in the 'RUN' position. only

-The PDS is a low power consumption unit but it will drain the vehicle batteries over a period of time.
-If the vehicle is to be stored for a prolonged period of time, the PDS should be disconnected from the batteries.
+The electronic speed controller is a low power consumption unit but it will drain the vehicle batteries over a period of time.
+If the vehicle is to be stored for a prolonged period of time, the controller should be disconnected from the batteries.
 (Refer to Prolonged Storage on page 21)